arall/Datatable/README.md

 Please be aware that this flag will slow down your application, since we are getting the results back twice to count them manually.

-**setDistinctCountGroup($value = true)**

-If you are using `GROUP BY`'s inside the query that you are passing into the Datatable, then you may receive incorrect totals from your SQL engine.
-Setting setDistinctCountGroup (__which most likely only works on MySQL__) will ensure that the totals are based on your GROUP BY.

 **setSearchOperator($value = "LIKE")**